Advice for good hygiene when visiting a farm, animal attraction or children’s petting zoo, including infection avoidance for pregnant women.

 The Control of Substances Hazardous to Health (COSHH) regulations 2002 require employers to assess risks to health from harmful substances and take steps to prevent or control those risks.

-Visit My Farm has useful information for farmers who are considering opening their farm or petting zoo for educational visits by schools.
+Visit My Farm: farmers information has useful information for farmers who are considering opening their farm or petting zoo for educational visits by schools.

 Our factsheet " Avoiding infection on farm visits (pdf / 920 KB)" includes all the advice on this page for the general public, children, pregnant women and farmers, with environmental health contact details.